SalihWarsama/salihwarsama.github.io/_posts/2025-06-19-squarespace-tutorial.md

 ![Permissions](https://raw.githubusercontent.com/SalihWarsama/salihwarsama.github.io/refs/heads/main/assets/img/sqsp-permissions.png)

 ### Billing
-In the billing section, you can see all your billing information and the payment method you used to purchase the domain.
+In the **Billing** section, you can see all your billing information and the payment method you used to purchase the domain.

 You may update anything as you wish, as it will not affect your original purchase or your auto-renew.